-The hazardous chemicals used in school science and included in our resources are generally used infrequently in small quantities and for a short exposure time.
-Control measures determined by a risk management approach in consultation with the information found in the chemical’s Safety Data Sheet, should be in place such as engineering controls (e.g. fume cupboard) and relevant Personal Protective Equipment (PPE) to further limit the exposure.
+The hazardous chemicals used in schools that are included in our List of Recommended Chemicals are generally used infrequently, in small quantities and for a short exposure time.
+Control measures determined by a risk management approach in consultation with the information found in the chemical’s Safety Data Sheet should be in place such as engineering controls (e.g. fume cupboard) and Personal Protective Equipment (PPE) to further limit the exposure.

-By following Science ASSIST recommendations and jurisdictional policies for working with hazardous chemicals, there should be no situations that warrant health monitoring in school science.1
+By following Science ASSIST recommendations and jurisdictional policies for working with hazardous chemicals, there should be no situation that warrants health monitoring in school science.1

 The model WHS Regulations:

 The model WHS Regulations set out instructions regarding the requirement for health monitoring in regulations 368, 405 and 435.
 Health monitoring, such as testing body fluids or function, is required ‘if the worker is carrying out ongoing work using, handling, generating or storing hazardous chemicals and there is a significant risk to the worker’s health because of exposure to a hazardous chemical referred to in Schedule 14, table 14.1, column 2(Reg 368)’ where there are valid tests available; and for lead risk work (Reg 405) and asbestos (Reg 435).2

 There are only two chemicals from schedule 14, chromium and mercury, that are included in the list of recommended chemicals:

 - Chromium: metal and chloride/nitrate salts, are used rarely in the science curriculum